HIOTio/HIOTProto/specification.md

 the platform.
 These message are designed to ensure that there is one, and only one, active coordinator in the deployment.

-Capital letters (“Z”) are used in messages from the active Coordinator, while any “hot-swap” or passive Coordinators will send message on the lower case topic (“z”).
+Capital letters ("Z") are used in messages from the active Coordinator, while any "hot-swap" or passive Coordinators will send message on the lower case topic ("z").

 Coordinator message topics are different from most in that there are no additional elements within the within the topic path.
-All coordinators subscribe to the coordinator topics (“Z” and “z”) and can publish on “z”, but only the currently active Coordinator can publish on (“Z”)
+All coordinators subscribe to the coordinator topics ("Z" and "z") and can publish on "z", but only the currently active Coordinator can publish on ("Z")

 This has not been fully considered to date, but would expect to re-use concepts from other active-passive architecture